G-CN15ZEDBMM

 CEREMONIAL CACAO AMADA SELVA

-Our Cacao is produced with love by our Family Casa Qoya PERU, by supporting us you are part of the sustainable production of Cacao in Amazonas, the conscience of respect for the earth, the protection of native communities and their ancestral knowledge.
+Our Cacao is produced with love by our Family Casa Qoya Peru.
+Supporting us, you are part of the sustainable production of Cacao in Amazonas, the conscience of respect for the earth, the protection of native communities and their ancestral knowledge.

-If you want big cacao orders please write me:
+If you want big cacao order please write me:

 rosyjs@gmail.com